 CalRecycle has approved 11 ADC material types.
 Generally, these materials must be processed so that they do not allow gaps in the exposed landfill face.
-Other ADC materials may be approved by CalRecycle on a case-by-case basis; see LEA Advisory #48.
-All types of ADC must be approved by the Enforcement Agency (EA) in writing prior to use.
+Other ADC materials may be approved by CalRecycle on a case-by-case basis; see Daily/Intermediate Cover and Alternative Daily/Intermediate Cover Guidelines.
+All types of ADC must be approved by the enforcement agency (EA) in writing prior to use.
 Site-specific demonstration projects are not required for the following 11 material types.

 Waste-Derived Materials.
 Material types that are approved by CalRecycle and can be reported as diversion: